jeka-dev/jeka/docs/installation.md

 The manual installation is straightforward and may help when script installation fails.

-- Download latest JeKa distrib from https://central.sonatype.com/artifact/dev.jeka/jeka-core/versions and download file named *jeka-core-xxx-distrib.zip*.
+- Download latest JeKa distrib from [maven central](https://central.sonatype.com/artifact/dev.jeka/jeka-core/versions) and download file named *jeka-core-xxx-distrib.zip*.
 - Unzip the content of the zip file to an arbitrary directory
 - Add this directory to your path.